-READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Informationa ll Text ELA-Literacy.
-RI.11-12.1 Key Ideas and Details - Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
+READING PLUS EXEMPLARS STANDARD CLUSTER ALIGNMENT READING STEM WRITING PROMPT Informationa l Text CCSS.ELA-Literacy.
+RI.11-12.1 Key Ideas and Details Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
 Standard met Choose the sentence in this excerpt that gives the most likely explanation for why people suffocate in an avalanche.
 Create a new graphic organizer that indicates a selection's main idea, characters, and supporting details, and how these three areas intersect.
-ELA-Literacy.
-RI.11-12.2 Key Ideas and Details - Determine two or more central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an objective summary of the text.
+CCSS.ELA-Literacy.
+RI.11-12.2 Key Ideas and Details Determine two or more central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an objective summary of the text.
 Standard met What are two distinctive features of the horseshoe crab's anatomy?
 Create a website for a non-fiction selection you read.
 Include the main idea and supporting details.
 Include images that would help viewers of your website better understand the topic.
-ELA-Literacy.
-RI.11-12.3 Key Ideas and Details - Analyze a complex set of ideas or sequence of events and explain how specific individuals, ideas, or events interact and develop over the course of the text.
+CCSS.ELA-Literacy.
+RI.11-12.3 Key Ideas and Details Analyze a complex set of ideas or sequence of events and explain how specific individuals, ideas, or events interact and develop over the course of the text.
 Standard met Choose the sentence in this excerpt that gives the most likely explanation for why people suffocate in an avalanche.
 Create a new graphic organizer that indicates a selection's main idea, characters, and supporting details, and how these three areas intersect.
-ELA-Literacy.
-RI.11-12.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze how an author uses and refines the meaning of a key term or terms over the course of a text (e.g., how Madison defines faction in Federalist No. 10).
+CCSS.ELA-Literacy.
+RI.11-12.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze how an author uses and refines the meaning of a key term or terms over the course of a text (e.g., how Madison defines faction in Federalist No. 10).
 Standard met In this excerpt, what is the meaning of the word "permeation"?
 Describe three or more words that you learned recently by reading Non-fiction texts about a certain topic.
 Explain why knowing these words has helped you better understand the topic.
-ELA-Literacy.
-RI.11-12.5 Craft and Structure - Analyze and evaluate the effectiveness of the structure an author uses in his or her exposition or argument, including whether the structure makes points clear, convincing, and engaging.
-Standard met Irony occurs when words are used to convey a meaning that is the opposite their usual meaning.
-What is ironic about this part of the essay?
-Explain an author's use of description in a selection, and how the description shaped the way you viewed and understood the person, object, or event described.
-ELA-Literacy.
-RI.11-12.6 Craft and Structure - Determine an author's point of view or purpose in a text in which the rhetoric is particularly effective, analyzing how style and content contribute to the power, persuasiveness, or beauty of the text.
+CCSS.ELA-Literacy.
+RI.11-12.6 Craft and Structure Determine an author's point of view or purpose in a text in which the rhetoric is particularly effective, analyzing how style and content contribute to the power, persuasiveness, or beauty of the text.
 Standard met Why does Morley list the names of the books he purchased on Fifty- ninth Street in this essay?
 How effective were the words and writing style used by the author of a selection?
 Explain why.